makersacademy/rps-challenge/README.md

 - Paper beats Rock

 ## Extended rules: adding spock and lizard
-The best the rules of the extended game can be represented by the picture below:
+Rules of the extended game can be represented by the picture below:
 ![Screenshot](https://upload.wikimedia.org/wikipedia/commons/f/fe/Rock_Paper_Scissors_Lizard_Spock_en.svg)

-## How to use
+## Instructions

 How to download and run the app: